Abreu Advogados

 Termination By Reason Of The Employee's Age

-Retirement age is currently of 66 years and 6 months; however, it is up to the employee to retire at that age or from that age on.
-Notwithstanding, by reaching the age of 70 without having retired, the employment agreement is conveyed into a 6 month fixed term agreement, which means that the employer can terminate it unilaterally, by notice, for its term.
+Retirement age is currently of 66 years and four (4) months; however it is up to the employee to retire at that age or from that age on.
+Notwithstanding, by reaching the age of 70 without having retired, the employment agreement may be conveyed into a six (6) months fixed term agreement, which means that the employer can terminate it unilaterally, by notice, for its term.
+In such case, the employee is not entitled to compensation.

 Automatic Termination In Cases Of Force Majeure

-This is feasible where it is impossible for the employee to carry out his/her duties or for the employer to receive them, in which case the agreement terminates/ expires.
-In certain situations, the termination under this context (for instance the closing of the company) entitles the employee to a compensation of 12 days* basic remuneration and seniority allowance for each year of seniority (the fraction of seniority is calculated in proportion).
+This is feasible where it is impossible for the employee to carry out his/her duties or for the employer to receive them, in which case the agreement terminates/expires.
+In certain situations, the termination under this context (for instance the closing of the company) entitles the employee to a compensation of 14 days basic remuneration and seniority allowance for each year of seniority (the fraction of seniority is calculated in proportion).

 Collective Dismissals

-The minimum number of employees dismissed under collective dismissal depends on the size of the employer, varying between 2 and 5 employees.
+The minimum number of employees dismissed under collective dismissal depends on the size of the employer, varying between two (2) and five (5) employees.
 Collective dismissal must be grounded in either market, structural or technological reasons.
-The employer must follow a demanding, formal and mandatory procedure.
-Employees affected are entitled to a compensation which corresponds to 12 days’ pay and seniority allowance (if applicable) for each full year of service.
+The employer must follow a demanding, formal, and mandatory procedure.
+Employees affected are entitled to a compensation which corresponds to 14 days’ pay and seniority allowance (if applicable) for each full year of service.
 The fraction of year is considered on a pro rata basis.

 Termination By Parties’ Agreement